Race and the naturalization law

 Federal prosecutors were emboldened by the Bhagat Singh Thind decision and even went so far as to go after folks who’d already been naturalized.
 In Oregon, for example, in 1924, the government tried to cancel the naturalization of a prominent local Armenian, T.O.
 Cartozian.
 There, they didn’t succeed.15

 So if you’re sitting there pondering the naturalization status of your ancestors, and perhaps why you can’t find a record, think about the law of the time.
-And whether, under the law of that day, your folks would have been white enough to be citizens.
+And whether, under the law of that day, your own people might not have been white enough to be citizens.

 - §1, “An Act to establish a uniform Rule of Naturalization,” 26 Mar 1790, 1 Stat.
 103 (1790). ↩